Lite-CoT/Lite-CoT.github.io/README.md

-# Let's Think Stage by Stage: Adapting Multi-stage Self-consistent Plan-and-Solve for ScienceQA
+# Lite-CoT: Lightweight Adapting Stage-wise Self-consistent Reasoning for ScienceQA

-Think-ScienceQA leverages a lightweight semantic adapter to align textual and visual modalities effectively.
-In addition, a multi-stage self-consistent CoT mechanism offers structured guidance for generating optimal rationales.
+Lite-CoT leverages a lightweight semantic adapter to align textual and visual modalities effectively.
+In addition, a stage-wise self-consistent CoT mechanism offers structured guidance for generating optimal rationales.
 Furthermore, a two-stage fine-tuning strategy enables the LLMs to first generate structured reasoning, and then perform accurate answer inference.

 ![pipline](Code/pipline.png)